mortizm1988/lecture_financial_statements_analysis/topic_1_foundations.md

 - For an analysis of a company's financial statements, see the appendix of the slides.
   - It compares Volkswagen and Mercedez-Benz.
-  - As many analysts do, they use accounting items "as they are" in the financial statements without adjusting them.
+  - As many analysts do, they use accounting items "as they are reported" in the financial statements without adjusting them.
 - However, in the first part of this course, we will dig deep and learn how to measure them correctly:
   - Topic 2: Adjustments to represent real financing activity
   - Topic 3: Adjustments to represent real investing activity